SFI Research Centre for Future Networks & Communications

 - Dublin City Council

-Ireland’s largest public data centre at TSSG, based in Waterford
+- Ireland’s largest public data centre at TSSG, in Waterford Institute of Technology.

-Indoor/outdoor wireless testbeds for cellular, Cloud-RAN and SDR
+- Indoor/outdoor wireless testbeds for cellular, Cloud-RAN and SDR at Trinity College Dublin.

-RadioSpace - a national facility for the development and testing of new radio technologies for the Internet of Things and 5G.
+- RadioSpace - a national facility for the development and testing of new radio technologies for the Internet of Things and 5G, based in Waterford Institute of Technology.

 Education and Public Engagement

-CONNECT has a strong commitment to education and public engagement.
+Technology is changing the world at a rapid pace.
+It is vital that the public feels empowered to engage with the issues this raises.
+Consequently, CONNECT has a strong commitment to education and public engagement.
 A key focus of this outreach is ‘STEAM’ - using the Arts and creative practices in the traditional formula of science, technology, engineering and mathematics.
-CONNECT researchers also engage with the public at events such as the National Ploughing Championships, Inspirefest, the BT Young Scientist and Technology Exhibition and also with visits to schools.
+CONNECT’s initiatives includes the Academy of the Near Future, which is introduces students and upskillers to the technology at the heart of smart cities.